 In general, hair has to be about ¼" long for wax to be able to grab onto it.
 If it's not long enough, then you (or your technician) may not be able to remove it, especially if it's thick.
 Does that mean you should wait until it's really long for your next wax?
 Not at all.
 In fact, it can make getting a good wax way harder.
 If hair is 1/2" long or longer, you can run into some real problems.

 When you try to wax long hair, there's more of a chance long hair will break either below or above the skin's surface.
-Both of these are bad outcomes; either the hair will grow back faster, or you risk the chance of getting ingrown hairs.
+Both of these are bad outcomes; either the hair will be visible sooner, or you risk the chance of getting ingrown hairs.
 It's also probable that not all the hair will be removed, because when the wax is applied, it pushes hair down flat against your skin.
 If some of the long hair covers some hair underneath, it won't be coated in enough wax to be removed.
-It also just hurts a little bit more the longer and thicker it is.
+It may also hurt a little bit more the longer and thicker it is.

 You can avoid some of these problems by simply taking off some length.
 Naturally, you don't want to make it too short.
 The best thing to do is use hair clippers with a guard attachment that will quickly trim it to an even ¼" long before waxing.
 Whatever you do, don't use scissors—you run the risk of cutting some hair too short.